off-by-some/fynx/README.md

 FynX satisfies specific universal properties from category theory.
 These aren't abstractions for their own sake; they're implementation principles that guarantee correctness:

-- **Functoriality**: Any function you lift with `>>` preserves composition exactly.
+* **Functoriality**: Any function you lift with `>>` preserves composition exactly.
 Chain transformations freely—the order of operations is guaranteed.
-- **Products**: Combining observables with `|` creates proper categorical products.
+* **Products**: Combining observables with `|` creates proper categorical products.
 No matter how you nest combinations, the structure remains coherent.
-- **Pullbacks**: Filtering with `&` constructs mathematical pullbacks.
+* **Pullbacks**: Filtering with `&` constructs mathematical pullbacks.
 Stack conditions in any order—the semantics stay consistent.

+The functoriality property guarantees that lifted functions preserve composition:

+$$
+\mathcal{O}(\mathrm{id}) = \mathrm{id} \quad \mathcal{O}(g \circ f) = \mathcal{O}g \circ \mathcal{O}f
+$$

 You don't need to understand category theory to use FynX.
 The mathematics works beneath the surface, ensuring that complex reactive systems composed from simple parts behave predictably under all transformations.
 Write declarative code describing relationships, and the universal properties guarantee those relationships hold.

+These same categorical structures also enable FynX's automatic optimizer—composition laws prove that `obs >> f >> g >> h` can safely fuse into a single operation, product properties allow sharing common computations, and pullback semantics let filters combine without changing meaning.
+The theory doesn't just ensure correctness; it shows exactly which performance optimizations preserve your program's semantics.

-Think of it as a particularly thorough test suite—one that covers not just the cases you thought to write, but every possible case that could theoretically exist (but yes, we’ve got the [“real deal” tests](./tests/test_readme.py) if you want to live dangerously).
+Think of it as a particularly thorough test suite—one that covers not just the cases you thought to write, but every possible case that could theoretically exist (but yes, we've got the ["real deal" tests](./tests/test_readme.py) if you want to live dangerously).

 ## Observables